-CAREER TRANSACTIONS – Signed to a four-year contract, 5/9/13; Selected by New Orleans in the third round (75th overall) of the 2013 NFL Draft.
+CAREER TRANSACTIONS – Signed to a four-year contract, 5/9/13; Selected by Saints in the third round (75th overall) of the 2013 NFL Draft.

-2014 – Started the first 14 games at left tackle before a neck injury sidelined him for the final two contests…Blocked for a rushing attack that through the 14 games he played in was ranked ninth in the National Football League.
+2015 – Started at left tackle in all 13 games he appeared in for the NFL’s second-ranked offense, missing three contests (knee)…In the 2015 season opener at Arizona, Sept.
+13, blocked for an offense that gained 408 total net yards…Vs. Dallas, Oct.
+4, blocked for an offense that gained 438 total net yards…Inactive for the next two contests (knee) at Philadelphia, Oct.
+11, and vs. Atlanta, Oct.
+15…Returned at Indianapolis, Oct.
+25 and blocked for a unit that gained a season-high 183 yards rushing…Vs. N.Y.
+Giants, Nov.
+1, blocked for an offense that gained 608 total net yards and didn’t surrender a sack…Vs. Tennessee, Nov.
+8, blocked for an offense that gained 416 total net yards…Vs. Jacksonville, Dec.
+27, blocked for an offense that gained 537 total net yards and gave up only one sack…Missed the team’s season finale at Atlanta, 1/3/16, with a knee injury.
+2014 – Started the first 14 games at left tackle before a neck injury sidelined him for the final two contests…Blocked for a rushing attack that through the 14 games he played in was ranked ninth in the NFL.
 2013 – Played in six regular season games, including starting the final two at left tackle, where he also went on to open both playoff games…Replaced Charles Brown in the starting lineup at Carolina, Dec.
 22…In the final regular season contest and two playoff contests, was part of an offensive line that gave up only four sacks and averaged 129.7 yards per game rushing.

 PERSONAL – Attended Cahokia (Ill.)
-HS…Grew from a 6-2, 250-pound offensive lineman as a junior to a 6-4, 300-pound senior…Led Comanches to an 11-2 record and league title as an All-Southern Seven Conference and All-Class 5A selection as senior…Also competed in track and field and was named the News-Democrat Class 1A-2A track and field Athlete of the Year while also earning a state title…Supported his teammate Benjamin Watson’s “The Big BENefit 2014” event that provided a Christmas shopping spree for 25 caretakers of families from the New Orleans Family Justice Center…Has visited pediatric and cancer infusion patients at Ochsner Medical Center campus on Sept.
-29, 2015...Along with his fellow teammates, has donated funding and helped distribute 1,000 Thanksgiving meals annually to local families in need at the Dryades YMCA in both 2013 and 2014…Participated in aa NFL Play 60 Super School visit at Green Park Elementary in Metairie in December, 2013, participating with students during their Play 60 Ultimate Physical Education Class…Participated in a Saints/Progressive Waste Solutions Junior Training Camp at Airline Park Academy in Metairie in the 2014 offseason…Appeared at a Playworks appearance with teammate Bryce Harris in September, 2014…Born July 23, 1991.
+HS…Grew from a 6-2, 250-pound offensive lineman as a junior to a 6-4, 300-pound senior…Led the Comanches to an 11-2 record and league title as an All-Southern Seven Conference and All-Class 5A selection as senior…Also competed in track and field and was named the Belleville News-Democrat Class 1A-2A Track and Field Athlete of the Year while also earning an Illinois state title…Participated in the 2016 “Greasing of the Poles” event to commemorate the start of Mardi Gras in the French Quarter…Visited with patients at the Tom and Gayle Benson Cancer Center located on the Ochsner Medical Center campus on Sept.
+29, 2015...Along with his fellow teammates, has donated funding and helped distribute 1,000 Thanksgiving meals annually to local families in need at the Dryades YMCA since joining the Saints in 2013…Made an NFL Play 60 Super School visit at Green Park Elementary in December, 2013, participating with students during their Play 60 Ultimate Physical Education Class…Participated in a Saints/Progressive Waste Solutions Junior Training Camp at Airline Park Academy in Metairie in the 2014 offseason…Born July 23, 1991.

-New Orleans Saints left tackle Terron Armstead met with media Monday, Jan.
+New Orleans Saints Left Tackle Terron Armstead met with media Monday, Jan.
 4 and reflected back on his play this season.
-Video by Brendan Hassett (New Orleans Saints video)
+Video by Brendan Hassett (New Orleans Saints Video)